elifsila/Predicting-Formula-1-Pit-Stop-Strategy-with-Supervised-Learning-Models/README.md

 # F1 Strategy Dataset: Seven Kaggle Research-Question Notebooks

-This ZIP contains seven independent Jupyter notebooks for the Kaggle dataset:
+Here, there are seven independent Jupyter notebooks for the Kaggle dataset: `aadigupta1601/f1-strategy-dataset-pit-stop-prediction`.

-`aadigupta1601/f1-strategy-dataset-pit-stop-prediction`.
+About Dataset:

+This project uses the F1 Strategy Dataset (Pit Stop Prediction) available on Kaggle.
+You can access the dataset here: https://www.kaggle.com/datasets/aadigupta1601/f1-strategy-dataset-pit-stop-prediction

 Each notebook answers one research question and saves: